 If you’d like a faster option, you can always place it in the microwave for a minute or so to warm it up.

-One thing I love about this dish is that the flavours compliment so many other holiday entrees and sides.
+One thing I love about this butternut squash apple cranberry bake is that the flavors complement so many other holiday entrees and side dishes.

-If you’re looking for a few ideas, here are some to try out!
+If you’re looking for a few ideas for Thanksgiving dinner or Christmas dinner, here are some to try out!

 This squash bake pairs well with: